Battery-Intelligence-Lab/galv-spec/README.md

 If you run your own instance of Galv, it will make its own schema available at `/schema/`, and provide Swagger-UI and ReDoc documentation at `/schema/swagger-ui/` and `/schema/redoc/` respectively.

+## Galv project features
+- REST API for easy data storage and retrieval
+- A Python, Julia, and MATLAB client for the REST API
+- Metadata support using ontology definitions from BattINFO/EMMO
+- A distributed platform with local data harvesters
+- Docker based deployment